DOAJ/doaj/static_content/apply/content/guide.md

 ### Copyright

 - The copyright terms applied to the published content must be clearly stated and separate from the copyright terms applied to the website.
-- Copyright terms must not contradict the licensing terms or the terms of the Open Access policy.
+- Copyright terms must not contradict the licensing terms or the terms of the open access policy.
-  - “All rights reserved” is not appropriate for open access content.
+  - “All rights reserved” is never appropriate for open access content.

 ---

 ### Footnote

-- Applications that contain information that is inaccurate or wrong, or that have answers missing, are automatically rejected.
+Applications that contain information that is inaccurate or wrong, or that have answers missing, are automatically rejected.

-- Journals that are rejected must wait 6 months from the date of rejection before applying again unless otherwise advised by DOAJ.
+Journals that are rejected must wait 6 months from the date of rejection before applying again unless otherwise advised by DOAJ.

 ---